Jakob37/gdads/README.md

 python3 ~/path/to/scr/gDADs -h
 ```

-## Running a test
+## Running tests

 Testing can be done by utilizing the files contained within /data/test_in/.
 These hold example IDs, and should be specified with [-i \<input file\>], potentially using [-I].
 The latter is needed to specify ID format, unless it is of default type ("`gene_symbol`").
+The attained output files can then be compared to the files found in /data/test_out/.

 ### Example 1